 Elbert is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Elbert overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Elbert, 23.58% have at least a bachelor's degree.
+The education level of Elbert citizens is a little higher than the average for US cities and towns: 23.58% of adults in Elbert have at least a bachelor's degree.

 The per capita income in Elbert in 2022 was $40,598, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,392 for a family of four.